TheIoTLearningInitiative/IBMInternetOfThings/documentation/Introduction.md

 # IBM

-> Category: The New Builders.
-The New Builders podcast features interviews with innovative application developers, where they reveal their best practices, latest projects and favorite tools.
-[The New Builders Podcast](https://developer.ibm.com/tv/category/builders/)

 > About IBM.
 IBMers value...
 Dedication to every client’s success.
 Innovation that matters—for our company and the world.
 Trust and personal responsibility in all relationships.
 [Homepage](http://www.ibm.com/ibm/us/en/)

 # IBM Cloud Computing